 You must be a member of the Washington Alpine Club to take any classes offered by the WAC.
 To take advantage of all this great Club has to offer just Apply now…

-The WAC could make some spaces available to other Outdoor Clubs including our friends the Mountaineers, Snoqualmie Nordic, and WSTC.
+If space available then members of other Outdoor Clubs including our friends the Mountaineers, Snoqualmie Nordic, and WSTC can join the class.

 $150 total~ (includes 2 nights at Guye Cabin)